The UN Global Goals

-For sustainable development, and to address the global challenges we face together, Haypp Group supports the global goals of the 2030 Agenda for Sustainable Development as a universal call for action.
-By using the 17 SDGs, with its 169 targets and associated indicators, we get a framework to follow and operate within.
-This is necessary to achieve sustainable development that allows both social development and economic growth, without endangering the planet’s ecosystem or jeopardising the climate.
-Haypp Group follows the development and strives to contribute in a concrete way to many of them.
+Haypp Group supports the global goals of the 2030 Agenda for Sustainable Development as a universal call for action.
+Our business and its operations have a clear effect on several of the SGDs.
+Using the 17 goals, their 169 targets and associated indicators, we get a framework to follow and operate within to address the global challenges we face together.
+This is necessary to achieve sustainable development that allows both social development and economic growth without endangering the planet’s ecosystem or jeopardising the climate.
+We follow the development and strive to contribute to several of them.

 As part of our materiality analysis and sustainable business model, we have reviewed the SDGs and have decided to focus on the goals where we can have the most meaningful impact.
 Goals where we have tangible commitments and objectives connected to the detailed targets set for the identified SDGs.
-A total of 8, out of the 17 SDGs, are focus goals and mentioned below.
+A total of 8 out of the 17 SDGs are our focus goals, as mentioned below.
 The main SDG for Haypp Group is identified as SDG 3 of Health and Wellbeing.
-This is in line with the higher purpose and core of our business – to inspire healthier enjoyment
+This is in line with the higher purpose and core of our business – to inspire healthier enjoyment.

-In addition to this, the following has been identified as our other primary SDGs to focus on:
+In addition to this, the following have been identified as our other primary SDGs to focus on:

 - SDG 5 Gender equality